MicrosoftDocs/Contribute/Contribute/how-to-write-docs-auth-pack.md

 1. Draft your template as a Markdown file.
 1. Submit a pull request to the templates folder of the [MicrosoftDocs/content-templates](https://github.com/MicrosoftDocs/content-templates) repo.

-The Microsoft Docs team will review your template and merge the PR if it meets Microsoft Docs style guidelines.
+The content team will review your template and merge the PR if it meets the style guidelines.
 Once merged, the template will be available to all users of the Learn Article Templates extension.

 ## Demo several features